asanchezmanas/sampelit/docs/guides/users/wordpress_guide.md

 #### Step 1: Download the Plugin

-1. Log into Samplit Dashboard
+1. Log into Sampelit Dashboard
 2. Go to **Integrations** → **WordPress**
 3. Click **Download Plugin**
-4. Save `samplit-ab-testing.zip` to your computer
+4. Save `Sampelit-ab-testing.zip` to your computer

 #### Step 2: Install the Plugin